LogtalkDotOrg/logtalk.org/_posts/2019-11-21-handling-missing-data.md

 The missing data in this could be no cat in the original raw image.
 But there might be also a cat in the image with no visible head or with eyes closed.
-For the sake of argument, assume the following possible processing step exceptions:
+For the sake of argument, assume the following possible filter failures and their representation:

 - No cat in the image; who let the cat out: `missing_cat`
 - Cat trashed the bow tie; no funny business: `bow_tie_failure`